idle-org/bootstraparse/README.md

 ## Roadmap
 ### V1.0.5
+- Improved the roadmap ☑
+- Established a list of many configurable parameters to implement in the future, and updated the roadmap with them. ☑
 - Add more context to the warning messages ☐
 - Test configs more in-depth ☐
 - Test overall site generation ☐